minetest/minetest/doc/lua_api.md

     flags = "liquid_surface, force_placement, all_floors, all_ceilings",
     -- Flags for all decoration types.
-    -- "liquid_surface": Instead of placement on the highest solid surface --   in a mapchunk column, placement is on the highest liquid surface.
+    -- "liquid_surface": Find the highest liquid (not solid) surface under --   open air.
+Search stops and fails on the first solid node.
-    --   Placement is disabled if solid nodes are found above the liquid --   surface.
+    --   Cannot be used with "all_floors" or "all_ceilings" below.
     -- "force_placement": Nodes other than "air" and "ignore" are replaced --   by the decoration.
     -- "all_floors", "all_ceilings": Instead of placement on the highest